 Also, as much as I enjoy making themed lists, I'm falling way behind!
 So, in the interest of catching up on reviews, here they all are!

-4 stars: A testament to the power of determination, persistent, and faith.
+4 stars: A testament to the power of determination, persistence, and faith.

 Gilbert Kraus was a successful lawyer when Hitler rose to power in Germany.
 As concerns mounted over the state of the Jews in Europe, a friend approached him with an unusual idea: maybe they could go over there and bring back Jewish children to safety.
 Virtually as soon as he heard the idea, Gilbert was determined to do it.
 His wife Eleanor had grave concerns, but she too thought they should pursue a rescue mission.